Robert Blendon: Affiliations and awards

-Blendon is a member of the National Academy of Medicine, of the National Academy of Sciences and of the Council on Foreign Relations, a former member of the advisory board to the Director of the Centers for Disease Control and Prevention, and a former member of the editorial board of the Journal of the American Medical Association.
+Blendon was a member of the National Academy of Medicine, of the National Academy of Sciences and of the Council on Foreign Relations, a former member of the advisory board to the Director of the Centers for Disease Control and Prevention, and a former member of the editorial board of the Journal of the American Medical Association.
 He was also a Past President of what is now the Academy of Health and winner of their Distinguished Investigator Award.
-He is also a recipient of the Baxter Award for lifetime achievement in the health services research field.
-He has also received the John M. Eisenberg Excellence in Mentorship Award from the Agency for Healthcare Research and Quality (AHRQ) and the Mendelsohn award from Harvard University.
+He was also a recipient of the Baxter Award for lifetime achievement in the health services research field.
+He also received the John M. Eisenberg Excellence in Mentorship Award from the Agency for Healthcare Research and Quality (AHRQ) and the Mendelsohn award from Harvard University.
 In 2008, he was also the recipient of the Warren J. Mitofsky Award for Excellence in Public Opinion Research given by the Roper Center.

 Personal life

-Blendon is married to Marie McCormick, a Professor Emerita at the Harvard T.H.
-Chan School of Public Health in Boston, Massachusetts, and now they live in Boca Raton, Florida.
+Blendon was married to Marie McCormick, a Professor Emerita at the Harvard T.H.
+Chan School of Public Health in Boston, Massachusetts, and lived in Boca Raton, Florida.
+Blendon passed away on June 17, 2026.